 Countries and sample size: N=1,000: Australia, Brazil, Canada, China, France, Germany, Great Britain, India, Italy, Japan, Spain, and United States.

 N=500: Argentina, Belgium, Chile*, Colombia*, Hungary, Israel, Mexico, Peru, Poland, Russia, Saudi Arabia, South Africa, South Korea, Sweden, and Turkey.

 Schedule for 2016: Questions are due on the 3rd Monday of every month and the data is delivered the 2nd Tuesday of the following month.

 PCSI - Ongoing since 2010, The Thomson Reuters/Ipsos Monthly Primary Consumer Sentiment Index (PCSI) is a monthly national survey of consumer attitudes on the current and future state of local economies, personal finance situations, savings and confidence to make large investments.

-The Economic Pulse of the World - This monthly G@ report examines citizens’ assessment of the current state of their country’s economy for a total global perspective.
+The Economic Pulse of the World - This monthly monthly G@ report examines citizens’ assessment of the current state of their country’s economy for a total global perspective.

 What Worries the World – Right track or wrong direction?
 What Worries the World is a monthly examination of public opinion on top issues of concern to citizens around the world.

 Custom research solutions

 Ipsos routinely conducts quantitative and qualitative general population studies, as well as targeted and elite studies, around the world.
 Our track record of delivering complex cross-national research studies is unrivalled.
 In recent years we have successfully completed large-scale studies on behalf of numerous clients, for global and country level organisations including international financial institutions, UN agencies, international and multilateral institutions and agencies, international foundations and NGOs, academic institutions, and other organisations with an international focus.